steve1316/android-cv-bot-template/README.md

 4. After building is complete, you can test the capability of this framework in the Android Studio's emulator.
 5. After you familiarized yourself with what the framework can do, you can refactor the application's package name in various parts of the project and in ```settings.gradle```.

+## Some things to note while developing
+1. ```ImageUtils``` class reads in images in ```.webp``` format to reduce apk file size.
+You can change this if you desire.
+2. All images are recommended to be categorized in separate folders inside the /assets/ folder.

 # Important Classes to be familiar with
 ## BotService
 - Facilitates the display and moving of the floating overlay button.